Approach

 Trends

-Identify and analyze multi-period financial trends, inflection points, and trajectory changes.
+Find and analyze multi-period trends, inflection points, and trajectory changes.

 "Analyze the 3-year margin trend for Amazon's AWS segment."